 Though Amado often paid off Mexican law enforcement officials and politicians to evade arrest, his crimes quickly caught up to him.
 Faced with increasing scrutiny from U.S. intelligence agencies, he went underground.
 Eventually, he checked himself into a Santa Monica hospital in Mexico City under the fake name Antonio Flores Montes and asked for extensive plastic facial surgery to hide his appearance.
 After undergoing eight hours of surgery, he died on July 7, 1997, at age 41.

-It was reported by The New York Times four months after Amado's death that three of the surgeons who worked on him were being charged with murder.
+Four months after Amado's death, The New York Times reported that three of the surgeons who worked on him were being charged with murder.
 Mariano Herran Salvatti, the then-head of Mexico's anti-drug agency, said that "acting with malice and with the intention of taking his life, these physicians applied a combination of medicines that resulted in the death of the trafficker."
-By the time Herran Salvatti reported it, two of the surgeons had already been found tortured to death.
+By the time Herran Salvatti reported it, all three surgeons had already been found tortured to death.

 Per the BBC, Amado’s brother Vicente — known as “The Viceroy” — allegedly took over leadership of the Juárez Cartel in the wake of Amado’s death.
 Amado’s son, Julio César Carrillo, also reportedly helped his uncle run the business.